openimis/openimis_docs/_include/um/register/policy.rst

   Click on the ``Duplicate`` button to re-direct to the `Product Page <#claim-administrators-administration>`__\ .

   The page will open with all the current information for the selected product, (except for the product code which should be unique), loaded into the data entry fields.
 See the `Product Page <#claim-administrators-administration>`__ for information on the data entry and mandatory fields.
-To save the record, enter a unique code before clicking on save.
+To save the record, enter a unique code before clicking on ``Save``.

 Deleting a Product
 """"""""""""""""""